Youth Hostels Association (England & Wales): 21st century

 In 2008, as part of the move towards raising standards, YHA replaced the traditional sheet sleeping bag with a fitted bottom sheet, duvet cover and pillow cases.
-From 2015, guests at most youth hostels found their beds already made for them.
-At the end of the first decade of the 21st century, YHA had a network of around 140 youth hostels.
-In the previous ten years, YHA had sold or not renewed the leases on 86 properties.
+From 2015 guests at most youth hostels found their beds already made for them.
+At the end of the first decade of the 21st century YHA had a network of around 140 youth hostels.
+In the previous ten years YHA had sold or not renewed the leases on 86 properties.
 Of these, 21 continued to run as part of the YHA network under a licensing scheme, YHA Enterprise.
 The sales of those properties netted YHA over £20 million, but YHA continued to make a small operating loss.
 The value of the property portfolio as of February 2010 prices was £77.15 million.

-In May 2010, YHA announced that, in a further realignment of the network and to support long-term financial stability called the "Capital Strategy", two new hostels would open in 2010 and eight would close.
+In May 2010 YHA announced that, in a further realignment of the network and to support long-term financial stability called the "Capital Strategy", two new hostels would open in 2010 and eight would close.
 The two new hostels were Southease in Sussex and Berwick on Tweed.
-Those closed were Capel Curig (Gwynedd), Exeter (Devon), Grasmere Thorney Howe (Cumbria), Hunstanton (Norfolk), Kendal (Cumbria), River Dart (Devon), Saffron Walden (Essex), and Scarborough (North Yorkshire).
+Those closed were Capel Curig (Gwynedd), Exeter (Devon), Grasmere Thorney Howe (Cumbria), Hunstanton (Norfolk), Kendal (Cumbria), River Dart (Devon), Saffron Walden (Essex) and Scarborough (North Yorkshire).

-By the beginning of 2011, Capel Curig and Grasmere had both been sold and negotiations were in progress to sell the remainder (with the exception of Exeter – which was sold in 2013).
-On 8 February 2011, a further update to the "Capital Strategy" was announced that will see £4 million invested in the hostels at Black Sail (Lake District), Woody's Top (Lincolnshire), Wilderhope (Shropshire), Rowen (Snowdonia), Grinton Lodge (North Yorkshire), Salcombe (Devon), Poppit Sands (Pembrokeshire), Tintagel (Cornwall) and Wells-next-the-Sea (Norfolk).
-At the same time, the closure of a further nine hostels was announced, with the intention to begin the sales at the end of summer 2011.
-The hostels to close are Derwentwater, Helvellyn, Hawkshead (all Lake District), Osmotherley (North Yorkshire), Salisbury (Wiltshire), Arundel (Sussex), Totland Bay (Isle of Wight) and YHA Newcastle (Northumberland).
+By the beginning of 2011 both Capel Curig and Grasmere had been sold and negotiations were in progress to sell the remainder (with the exception of Exeter, which was sold in 2013).
+On 8 February 2011 a further update to the "Capital Strategy" was announced that was to see £4 million invested in the hostels at Black Sail (Lake District), Woody's Top (Lincolnshire), Wilderhope (Shropshire), Rowen (Snowdonia), Grinton Lodge (North Yorkshire), Salcombe (Devon), Poppit Sands (Pembrokeshire), Tintagel (Cornwall) and Wells-next-the-Sea (Norfolk).
+At the same time the closure of a further nine hostels was announced, with the intention of beginning the sales at the end of summer 2011.
+The hostels to close were Derwentwater, Helvellyn, Hawkshead (all Lake District), Osmotherley (North Yorkshire), Salisbury (Wiltshire), Arundel (Sussex), Totland Bay (Isle of Wight) and YHA Newcastle (Northumberland).

-In 2014, a new youth hostel opened in Brighton.
-In 2015, a new youth hostel opened in Cardiff, which quickly became the only hostel in the YHA network to be awarded 5 stars by Visit Wales/Visit England.
-In December 2015, YHA Cardiff Central won Best Accommodation at the 2015 British Youth Travel Awards.
+In 2014 a new youth hostel opened in Brighton.
+In 2015 a new youth hostel opened in Cardiff, which quickly became the only hostel in the YHA network to be awarded 5 stars by Visit Wales/Visit England.
+In December 2015 YHA Cardiff Central won Best Accommodation at the 2015 British Youth Travel Awards.